goatface/mapdb/README.md

 We add tags like the following style with an untagged room to make all the new ones.

 `;e echo Room[29573].tags.push('peer curtain =~ /^\\[Annex, Silvergate Lobby\\]$/')`

+## 3 April 2021 - various works
+1) Updated Cysaegir graphics, new Stables room, supernode tags, bar RP entry fixed.
+2) Updated Halcyon Hills graphics, added new rooms
+3) All the Beacon Hall lockers and tags that were missing
+4) All public rooms on gswiki that are supernodes are now tagged
+5) All rooms on Western Dragonspine had check_location turned off
+6) A couple paths around IMT/Pinefar now have adjectives to avoid warcamps
+7) IMT public lockers can now ;go2 from town, etc *got missed in inital update, live now!*

+## Edit by anonymous -- PLEASE JOIN OUR SERVER
+Seems sane, but we do not know who grabbed the mapdb (which we have been trying to prevent).
+___
+16745 [Aradhul Road, Rocky Trail]
+timeto: {"16744"=>0.2, "16746"=>15000} is now {"16744"=>0.2, "16746"=>15}
+___
+16746 [Aradhul Road, Rocky Trail]
+timeto: {"16745"=>15000, "16747"=>0.2} is now {"16745"=>15, "16747"=>0.2}